lambduh/lambduh-put-s3-object/README.md

 This module expects three fields on the passed `options` object: `.dstBucket`, `.dstKey`, and `.uploadFilepath`

+By default this will use the default region the lambda operates in.
+If you need to operate on an S3 bucket in another region you can set the region field on the `options` object: `.region`.

-It will upload an object at the specified filepath to S3 at the specifed bucket and key.
+It will upload an object at the specified filepath to S3 at the specifed bucket, key and region (if specified).

 # Full disclosure